 A british wwii diagram of the no. 76 grenade

-The only way to ensure the greatest chance of identifying historic military activity is by commissioning a Brimstone Stage 1 Preliminary UXO Risk Assessment.
-However, UXO finds such as this are often not recorded in historical literature.
-So care must be taken when on site.
+You can identify historic military activity on your site by commissioning a Brimstone Stage 1 Preliminary UXO Risk Assessment.
+However, UXO finds such as this are often not recorded in historical literature, meaning care must always be taken when conducting ground intrusions.
 Especially as these items do not contain any ferrous metal and are therefore difficult to detect.